Discover who you are by letting go of what you’re not.

 Now, I rarely think about “skinny days” because my clothes flatter my shape, even as I fluctuate about five to ten pounds.
 Working with your figure and creating your unique style makes it easier to let go of external expectations about how we should look.

-(bonus) Here are some quick tips for starting now.
+(bonus) Here are some quick tips for getting started.

-- Try Courtney Carver’s 333 challenge and pick 33 items to wear for three months.
+- Try Courtney Carver’s famous 333 challenge and pick 33 items to wear for three months.

-- Start by deciding what you need, plus a few favorites, then let go of the rest.
+- Start by deciding what you need, add in a few favorites, then let go of the rest.

-- Give yourself a “pending box” to revisit later. (hint: if you don’t remember what’s in the box, it’s not that important to you.)
+- Give yourself a “pending box” with a date written on it to revisit later.
+(Hint: if you don’t remember what’s in the box, it’s not that important to you.)

-- Leg go of any “just in case” items because that usually means “never.”
+- Let go of any “just in case” items because that usually means “never.”

 As long as you still have clothes to cover your body every day, you really can’t mess up.
 Plus, you never know who might need and enjoy the clothes you donate.

 When you first decide whether or not to let go of something, you might feel initial discomfort.
-Fashion industry messages make it easy to fall into identifying with your clothes or buying way more than you need.
+Fashion industry messages make it easy to fall into identifying with your clothes or wanting to own way more than you need.

-Yet whenever I make the decision to let go, I quickly feel a sense of freedom and spaciousness.
+Yet whenever I make the decision to let go (and get items all the way out), I quickly feel a sense of freedom and spaciousness.

 Clearing my wardrobe became so exciting that I let go of nearly 75% of my physical possessions.
-Over these last ten years, choosing to live with less has supported me as I‘ve created my most beautiful and expansive dreams.
-I love my simple, minimalist life.
+Over these last ten years, choosing to live with less has supported me as I‘ve created my most beautiful and expansive lifestyle dreams.
+I love my simple, minimalist life, and I love supporting others’ transformation journeys, one day at a time.